johnmorehouse/workflow_template/README.md

 3. [packrat](https://github.com/rstudio/packrat)

-  - Package Stability
+  - Package dependency manager.
+Installs all packages for the project rather than using packages/dependencies on your local machine.

 4. [roxygen2](https://github.com/yihui/roxygen2)

-  - For creating function documentation
+  - For creating function and data documentation.